Blasman/mIRC-Twitch-Scripts/README.md

 ### Troubleshooting / FAQ

 **Issue:** The scripts are not responding to my commands or do not appear to work at all.
 **Answer:** Please be sure that you are right clicking the scripts on the [WIKI](https://github.com/Blasman/mIRC-Twitch-Scripts/wiki/Script-Documentation) and choosing "save as..." rather than using the main GitHub page, as the links on the main page are links to html pages.
-If you know what you're doing, you can also just download the zip file of all the scripts using the link on the GitHub page and load those files into mIRC. **Always be sure that you are running the LATEST versions of the scripts on the GitHub as well, especially ankhbot.mrc.**
+If you know what you're doing, you can also just download the zip file of all the scripts using the link on the GitHub page and load those files into mIRC. **Always be sure that you are running the LATEST versions of the scripts on the GitHub as well, especially BlasBot.mrc.**

 **Issue:** The scripts appear to be running very slow and/or using a lot of CPU.
 **Answer:** I have had this issue as well as others using my scripts using the latest mIRC version 7.46.
 I recommend using [version 7.45](http://filehippo.com/download_mirc/67569/) in the meantime as that is what I am using and it is functioning properly.